 The stock exchange, shares, return, funds and securities – lots of people will have heard of these terms but may not understand exactly what they mean.
 This makes many potential investors feel uncertain, leading them to believe the risk of making a simple financial investment is much higher than it actually is.
 As a result, they lack the confidence to invest and leave their money in savings accounts for fear of making a mistake.
 This means they miss out on the opportunity to generate higher returns.
-Shares and funds etc. are not just for experienced investors, but may also be a suitable option for you.
+Shares, ETFs, funds etc. are not just for experienced investors, but may also be a suitable option for you.

 Lots of people who are new to financial investment find it unnerving.
 They are frightened of making mistakes, misunderstanding things, not selecting the right products or suffering losses.
 Our five tips will help you to overcome these hurdles and get more out of your money with confidence.
 Investment is often not as complex as you might think.

 Tip 1: Doing some research helps and is easy

 You don’t have to be a professional to invest wisely or spend hours, or even days, to find out more.
 Simply dedicating some time to exploring the field of financial investment will soon make you feel more confident about it.
 Getting to grips with the basic principles is enough, for example, by familiarizing yourself with and understanding the various investment instruments and the opportunities and risks they present and gaining an insight into why prices fluctuate or why diversification is so important, no matter how big or small the investment.
 Get started with the basics!
 If you have a strong interest in a particular topic, you can explore it in greater depth.